CSCfi/csc-user-guide/docs/apps/gdal.md

  * [R](r-env-for-gis.md): sf, raster.
 [Example](https://github.com/csc-training/geocomputing/blob/master/R/allas/working_with_allas_from_R_S3.R).
  * [QGIS](qgis.md)

 Reading data directly from Allas is slower than reading from scratch or other supercomputer lustre disks, for example reading a ~500 Mb files from scratch takes ~1 second, but from Allas ~10 seconds.
-In most cases still comapered to full duration of an analysis, these seconds are not important.
+In most cases still compared to full duration of an analysis, these seconds are not important.

 __Public files__ in Allas can be read with [`vsicurl`](https://gdal.org/user/virtual_file_systems.html#vsicurl):
 ```
 gdalinfo /vsicurl/https://a3s.fi/<name_of_your_bucket>/<name_of_your_file>
 ```

 __Private files__ can be read by SWIFT or S3 API.
-SWIFT is more secure, but the credetials need to be updated after 8 hours.
-S3 has permanent keys, is therefore little bit easier to use, but less secure.
+SWIFT is more secure, but the credentials need to be updated after 8 hours.
+S3 has permanent keys, and is therefore little bit easier to use, but less secure.
 Both of these have a random reading and streaming API.

 __SWIFT.__ Set up the connection in Puhti and then read the files with [`vsiswift`-driver](https://gdal.org/user/virtual_file_systems.html#vsiswift-openstack-swift-object-storage-random-reading):

 ```
 module load allas